TosbackCgusBridge-Bot/CGUs-versions/Meebo/Privacy Policy.md

 You can edit certain personal information that you have provided or request that your account be deleted by logging into your Meebo account and accessing your account settings.
 Information that was already publicly shared, such as your check-ins, comments or pages that you shared, and messages that you previously sent will still be visible in the various places that information is displayed.

 Deleting your Meebo account does not currently automatically remove your personally identifiable information from the Meebo servers.
-However, if you delete your account, we will use your personally identifiable information only to investigate abuse and comply with legal requests as described under âInformation usage and sharing.â If you would like to have your personally identifiable information deleted, please contact us as provided under âComments and Questions.â
+However, if you delete your account, we will use your personally identifiable information only to investigate abuse and comply with legal requests as described under “Information usage and sharing.”
+If you would like to have your personally identifiable information deleted, please contact us as provided under “Comments and Questions.”

 **Children**